cweintz/MyMaps/README.md

 The following **extensions** are implemented:

-* [ ] When a map marker is created, the pin is animated.
+* [X] When a map marker is created, the pin is animated.
-* [ ] List anything else that you did to improve the app functionality or design!

 ## Video Walkthrough